Anza-Borrego Desert State Park: Visiting

 The park has 500 mi of dirt roads, 12 designated wilderness areas, and 110 mi of hiking trails.
 Park information and maps are available in the visitor center.
 The park has Wi-Fi access.

 The park is approximately a two-hour drive northeast from San Diego, southeast from Riverside or Irvine, and south from Palm Springs.
 Access on the east-Coachella Valley side is via County Route S22 and State Route 78.
 Access on the west-Pacific Ocean side is via California County Route S2 and State Route 78.
 SR-79 provides access through the high and forested Laguna Mountains, such as in Cuyamaca Rancho State Park.
 These highways climb from the coast to 2400 ft above sea level, then descend 2000 ft down into the Borrego Valley in the center of the park.
 Access from the south is via the southern portion of S2.

 A popular site to hike to near the visitor center is Hellhole Palms, a grove of California fan palms in Hellhole Canyon near Maidenhair Falls.
-The park also provides access points to the Pacific Crest Trail.
+The park also provides access points to the Pacific Crest Trail and the Juan Bautista de Anza National Historic Trail.

 Stargazing is another activity at Anza-Borrego.
-The park was designated a Dark Sky Park by the International Dark-Sky Association in 2018.
+The park was designated an International Dark Sky Park by the International Dark-Sky Association in 2018.

+Ecotourism is big for Anza-Borrego.
+On average, the population of Borrego Springs increases by about 580% in peak wildflower superbloom season.
+This is a shift from around 3400 long-term residents to around 200,000 tourists.